 Q. Can I make a DIY seedling heat mat?

 I would personally not bother with it unless you get a lot of joy out of making things yourself.
-It’s probably less effective than a commercial heat mat, and when the most expensive heat mats are around $30 it just doesn’t seem worth it to me.
+It’s probably less effective than a commercial heat mat, and when the most expensive heat mats are about the same cost as your parts, it just doesn’t seem worth it to me.